Daisaku Hiraki

 Daisaku Hiraki (平木 大作, Hiraki Daisaku) is a Japanese politician.
 He is a member of the House of Councillors since 2013, representing the Komeito party.

 Career

-He was born in Nagano and graduated from the law department of the University of Tokyo in 1998.
+Hiraki was born in Nagano and graduated from the law department of the University of Tokyo in 1998.
 He worked for Citibank for eight years after graduation, becoming a vice president in its legal department, then left the company to obtain an MBA from IESE Business School in Spain.
 In 2008, he joined Booz and Company as a management consultant.

 He first ran for office in the 2013 House of Councillors election as a Komeito candidate for the national proportional representation district.

 In August 2017, he was named Parliamentary Vice-Secretary for Economy, Trade and Industry, overseeing the Ministry of Economy, Trade and Industry.
 He concurrently serves as Parliamentary Vice-Minister of Cabinet Office and Parliamentary Vice-Minister for Reconstruction.

 Political positions

 Constitutional revision

 During his 2013 election campaign, Hiraki expressed opposition to amending Article 9 of the Japanese Constitution.